June 17, 2013

 Check the on-campus departments you are interested in for open positions.
 Many departments do not post their positions, but have job openings available.
 Going to different departments is also a great way to network and practice your elevator speech.
-If you want help with networking techniques, make an appointment to come into the Career Center.

-Disability Resources Examination Proctor – Disability Resources For Students
+Work Study Examination Proctor – Disability Resources For Students

 Proctors Responsibilities: Monitors students during test sessions to ensure a secure testing environment, assists in the distribution and collection of test material to the student(s) and ensures the tests are ready for pick-up by the instructors, assists in clarifying professor's test instructions for students, regulating allowance(s) for exams, and ensures that the student starts and finishes the exam at the original time set by the professor, verifies student’s identification and seats them appropriately, and reports suspected irregularities, cheating, and breach of student conduct to the professor and DRS staff.